Call for Papers- Submission Information

 - Full papers should not exceed 7000 words.

-- A full paper must be submitted either at the time of the abstract submission or after the abstract is accepted by the conference but no later than May 8, 2020 deadline.
+- A full paper must be submitted either at the time of the abstract submission but not later than June 4, 2021

 - At least one author of the accepted paper must present at the conference.

 - Due to the COVID-19 context, virtual presentations are welcomed.

 - We will use a double-blind review process.
 The author's name(s) and information should not appear anywhere in the abstract, full paper, and document properties.

 - The abstract should discuss the importance of the topic and explain the method, data, and data source used for the study when applicable.
 It is also helpful to state the stages of the research and preliminary results.